Natural fiber rugs

 Natural fiber rugs are an important part of interior décor.
 A canvas rug using the colors and design features while providing that natural look is the best of both worlds.

 What design detail would YOU include?
 Share your thoughts in the comment area below.
-If you like like this blog please rate it in the star area above.
+If you like this blog please rate it in the star area above.